hyungccho/backbone_material/w8d2/chatapp_project.md

 ## Phase IV: Nicknames for Users

-We are about to add a new feature to the application.
-Now would be a great time to commit the current state and start a new branch.

 In this app, the client-side and server-side javascript each listen for and respond to events.
 To implement any feature, you must add the logic on each side to listen for and respond to the event.